 Extremely large in scale, Wunderwalls comprise thousands of carefully selected and placed images taken from an archive now in excess of 400,000 photographs.
 Linked by theme, place, colour, line et al, viewers meander from one image to another along their own chosen path.
 Wunderwalls are never repeated.
 Each one is strictly one-off and designed to fit a particular space.
-Each Wunderwall starts off with an initial image in mind, underplays concerns about humanity, is grounded in the everyday while showing an absurdist streak among the seriousness of it all.
+Names are derived from incidents that informed its creation and lead into concerns about humanity while grounded in the everyday.
+There’s always an absurdist streak among the seriousness of it all.

 With over 1,400 images, the first Wunderwall was called The bucket was on the move and was underpinned by consumerism.
 The title image was of a plastic bucket blowing along a field in Canberra.
 It was shown in Sydney as part of my year-long artist in residence position at the National Art School.